-Intabio’s breakthrough Blaze system uniquely integrates the analytical techniques of separation, quantitation, and molecular mass determination into a seamless process.
-Because the Blaze instrument provides an analysis in only minutes as compared with the days or weeks required with current technologies, biopharmaceutical scientists will be able to characterize protein drug quality in real-time and on hundreds more samples than is currently possible.
+Intabio’s breakthrough Blaze system uniquely integrates the analytical techniques of separation, quantitation, and molecular mass characterization into a seamless process.
+Because the Blaze system provides an analysis in only minutes as compared with the days or weeks required with current technologies, biopharmaceutical scientists will be able to characterize protein drug quality in real-time and on hundreds more samples than is currently possible.
 By enabling the interrogation of product quality much earlier in the development process, the Blaze system provides invaluable insights for key development decisions and can reduce the risk of downstream bio-production issues.

-96-well plate with autosampler; unattended operation
+96-well plate or 48 vial with autosampler; unattended operation

-- 280 nm absorbance; whole column detection
+280 nm absorbance; whole separation channel detection

-- Data analysis software
+Data analysis software

-- Automated pI calibration; Peak correlation with mass spectra; Data ex port
+Automated pI calibration; Peak correlation with mass spectra; Data export

 Charge Heterogeneity Assay Kit

-- pI Standards
+pI Standards and MS Calibrant

 Lena is responsible for the company’s financing, corporate and business development strategy and execution.
 She was previously the CEO, President and co-founder of Rogne Biosciences, a therapeutic dermatology company.
 Lena has extensive management experience in companies developing and commercializing microfluidic-based products.
 She was the Vice-President of Corporate Development of On-Q-ity, a microfluidic-based, cancer diagnostic device company, and was also the Director of Business Development at Caliper Technologies, a microfluidic platform company developing analytical instrumentation systems for life science and diagnostic markets.